lauler1/cppfront/readme.md

 This is a simple repository for Cppfront study

 It has two main folders:
- - cppfront/ The cppfront tool from [github cppfront](https://github.com/hsutter/cppfront).
+ - cppfront/ The cppfront tool submodule from [github cppfront](https://github.com/hsutter/cppfront).
 Follow the instructions there.
  - proj/ A set of example projects in individual sub-folders.
 Each sub-folder contains a readme.md.

 The `init.sh` is used to create the alias to call cppfront from any individual sub-folder.
 Run init.sh in any new terminal session before using cppfront.